RobWar-code/AICode/README.md

 The solution to each rule is saved as the system progresses.
 These solutions are used as random seed to each new rule.

+In addition to each solution being saved as it is completed, the new solution is parsed by a function that checks randomly selected sections of the code against other seed programs to identify common fragments to re-use in program breeding (monoclonalInsBreed()).

+The program sections selected are between 3 and 16 bytes in length, with sections containing consecutive runs of three or more byte 0 instructions being skipped.
+These sections are first compared to existing fragments to eliminate previously matched fragments.
+Then each of the rule seed programs is parsed as far as byte 200 for a match with the section.
+The search halts and the fragment is added if a match is found.

 ##### Code Distribution
 The most basic set of tests looks at distribution and frequency of occurence of instructions in the entity set of instructions,